cheesasaurus/HookDOTS/BepInExPlugins/VRisingThunderstorePackage/README.md

         var world = systemState->World;
         ExamplePlugin.LogInstance.LogInfo($"ExamplePrefix executing in world {world.Name}.");

-        // You can return false, to skip further prefix hooks and the original OnUpdate call. bool shouldSkipFurtherPrefixesAndTheOriginal = false;
+        // You can return false, to skip the hooked OnUpdate.
+Other prefix hooks will still run. bool shouldSkipTheOriginal = true;

-        // This will be returned, and is true.
-Therefore no skip. return !shouldSkipFurtherPrefixesAndTheOriginal;
+        return !shouldSkipTheOriginal; // this will be returned, and is false.
+Therefore the original will be skipped.
     }

     [EcsSystemUpdatePostfix(typeof(EquipItemSystem))]